semgrep/semgrep/INSTALL.md

 The steps to set up and build everything are normally:

 ```
+$ git submodule update --init --recursive
-$ make dev-setup   # meant to be run infrequently, may not be sufficient
+$ make setup       # meant to be run infrequently, may not be sufficient
 $ make             # routine build
 $ make test        # test everything
 ```